 North Shore Trust and Savings is primarily engaged in attracting deposits from the general public and using those funds to invest in loans and securities.
 Our principal sources of funds are customer deposits, repayments of loans, maturities of investments and funds borrowed from outside sources such as the Federal Home Loan Bank of Chicago ("FHLB").
 These funds are primarily used for the origination of loans, including one- to four-family residential first mortgage loans, commercial real estate mortgage loans, multi-family residential mortgage loans, one- to four-family residential construction loans and consumer loans.
-North Shore Trust and Savings derives its income principally from interest earned on loans and investment securities and, to a lesser extent, from fees received in connection with the origination of loans, service charges on deposit accounts and for other services.
+North Shore Trust and Savings derives its income principally from interest earned on loans and investment securities, the gain on sale of mortgage loans sold into the secondary mortgage market, and, to a lesser extent, from fees received in connection with the origination of loans, service charges on deposit accounts and for other services.
 We invest in bank owned life insurance ("BOLI") to provide us with a funding source for our benefit plan obligations.
 BOLI also generally provides us noninterest income that is non-taxable.
 North Shore Trust and Savings' primary expenses are interest expense on deposits and borrowings and general operating expenses.

-We are an active originator of residential home mortgage loans in our market area.
-North Shore Trust and Savings is a traditional thrift institution with an emphasis on longterm one- to four-family residential first mortgage loans secured by residences located in our traditional market area centered in Waukegan, Illinois.
-We also established a loan production office in Chicago, Illinois in 2016 to originate loans outside of our branch network in a more densely populated metropolitan area, which we believe benefits us geographically.
+Our business strategy is to continually enhance our products and services with a focus on one- to four- family residential first mortgage loans, and to maintain our holdings of commercial real estate and multi-family residential real estate loans.
+Our traditional lending market is centered in our retail branch area of Lake County, Illinois.
+We are also an active originator of residential home loans in Lake County, Illinois as well as other counties in the greater Chicagoland area, as well as Kenosha County in Wisconsin.
+We established a loan production office in Chicago, Illinois in 2016 to originate loans outside of our branch network in a more densely populated metropolitan area, which we believe benefits us geographically.
 To complement the existing offices, during the third quarter of 2023, we established two additional loan production offices in Aurora and Plainfield, Illinois to expand our loan originations within the Chicagoland area.
-The lending teams operating in the Aurora and Plainfield, Illinois loan production offices originate as Oak Leaf Community Mortgage, powered by North Shore Trust and Savings.
-As of December 31, 2023, \$111.1 million, or 92.0% of our total loan portfolio, consisted of one- to four-family residential mortgage loans.
-Our business strategy is to enhance our products and services with a continued focus on long-term one- to fourfamily residential first mortgage loans, and to maintain our holdings of commercial real estate and multi-family residential real estate loans.
+The lending team originates loans as Oak Leaf Community Mortgage, powered by North Shore Trust and Savings.
+As of December 31, 2024, \$119.4 million, or 91.2% of our total loan portfolio, consisted of one- to four-family residential mortgage loans.